dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 }
 ```

-Rebuild with `npm run build` and start your application with `npx dbos-sdk start`.
+Rebuild with `npm run build` and start your application with `npx @dbos-inc/dbos-sdk start`.
 You should see an output similar to:

 ```shell
 [info]: Workflow executor initialized